Tips for buying a car online

-While some sites like auction sites provide options for online payment without you actually inspecting the vehicle, keep in mind that buying a vehicle without doing a test drive is risky.
-One proven method to guarantee the authenticity of a sale and the integrity of a listed vehicle is to inspect and drive it yourself.
+One proven method to determine the authenticity of a sale and the integrity of a listed vehicle is to inspect and drive it yourself.
 Car shoppers should be wary of exchanging money online before seeing a vehicle or speaking with a seller.
-In rare circumstances, you may purchase a vehicle from an auction without seeing it due to its distance from your location.
-In such cases, be certain to have as much contact with the seller as possible prior to the sale, and carefully review the auction site’s return and refund policy in the event of any fraudulent activities.
+In some circumstances, you may purchase a vehicle from an auction without seeing it due to its distance from your location.
+In such cases, be certain to have as much contact with the seller as possible before the sale, and carefully review the auction site’s return and refund policy in the event of any fraudulent activities.